dice-group/sparql-parser-base/README.md

 conan remote add dice-group https://api.bintray.com/conan/dice-group/tentris
 ```

-To use it add `sparql-parser-base/0.2.0@dice-group/stable` to the `[requires]` section of your conan file.
+To use it add `sparql-parser-base/0.2.1@dice-group/stable` to the `[requires]` section of your conan file.
-By default, this uses SPARQL1.1.
+By default, this uses SPARQL 1.1.
-If you want to use SPARQL1.0 instead, add `sparql-parser-base:sparql_version=1.0` to the `[options]` section of your conan file.
+If you want to use SPARQL 1.0 instead, add `sparql-parser-base:sparql_version=1.0` to the `[options]` section of your conan file.